NeoGeographyToolkit/libelas-feedstock/README.md

 # libelas-feedstock
-Recipe to build a forked version fo LIBELAS
+Recipe to build a forked version fo LIBELAS.
+See https://github.com/NeoGeographyToolkit/libelas.